Zetta56/Fortune-Of-The-Day/README.md

 # Fortune of the Day
 This is a Fortune of the Day website created with Flask and designed for deployment on AWS.
+This repository contains three different deployment architectures: monolithic, microservices, and serverless.

 ## Prerequisites
 - [Powershell](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell?view=powershell-7.3)